lsst/rtn-051/account-request-and-access.rst

 ..
 Review the README on instructions to contribute.
 ..
-Review the style guide to keep a consistent approach to the documentation.
-..
-Static objects, such as figures, should be stored in the _static directory.
-Review the _static/README on instructions to contribute.
-..
 Do not remove the comments that describe each section.
 They are included to provide guidance to contributors.
-..
-Do not remove other content provided in the templates, such as a section.
-Instead, comment out the content and include comments to explain the situation.
-For example:
-	- If a section within the template is not needed, comment out the section title and label reference.
-Do not delete the expected section title, reference or related comments provided from the template.
-    - If a file cannot include a title (surrounded by ampersands (#)), comment out the title from the template and include a comment explaining why this is implemented (in addition to applying the ``title`` directive).

 ..
 This is the label that can be used for cross referencing this file.
 ..
 Recommended title label format is "Directory Name"-"Title Name" -- Spaces should be replaced by hyphens.